 Full Blood Count or FBC is a common type of blood test.
 Also known as full blood examination (FBE) or complete blood count (CBC), it provides more information about the cells that make up your blood.

-The result of an FBC test can indicate a variety of health conditions like anaemia, bleeding/clotting disorder or infections.
-In a full blood count, the following parameters are looked at.
+The result of an FBC test can indicate a variety of health conditions like anaemia, bleeding/clotting disorders or infections.
+In a full blood count, the following parameters are measured: